Tucson Family Volunteers: Kids and Families Volunteer with a Focus on Kindness

 Kars4Kids: How do you find volunteer projects for your volunteers?

 Victoria Hannley: There is a lot of behind-the-scenes time spent cultivating relationships with fellow nonprofits in order to create suitable family volunteer programs.
-We strive to offer families volunteer opportunities that are unique to Crafting Kind Kids, and not ones that anyone can do at any time on their own.
+We strive to offer families volunteer opportunities that are unique to Tucson Family Volunteers, and not ones that anyone can do at any time on their own.

 Kars4Kids: Are most events not just for the kids, but for the entire family?
 Why is that important?